MiguelRegueiro/glazewm-config/README.md

 ### Original Repo 🔗

-The original repository with the GlazeWM program can be found here:
+The original repository with the GlazeWM tiling window manager can be found here:
 [GlazeWM Original Repo](https://github.com/glzr-io/glazewm)